Announcement: New Prayer Books Available

 The Eucharist.

-The Eucharist is the celebration of the Last Supper, the turning point in the life of Jesus.
-It is the greatest of the sacraments, around which all the others revolve.
+The Eucharist is the celebration of the Last Supper, the turning point in Jesus' life.
+It is the greatest of the sacraments, around which all others revolve.
 It commemorates his sacrifice for humanity.
-All the biblical accounts of the Last Supper make it clear that the supper preceding Christ's crucifixion was to become a source of spiritual strength.
+All the biblical accounts of the Last Supper clearly show that the supper preceding Christ's crucifixion would become a source of spiritual strength.

-It is worth mentioning that the Eastern Orthodox have a unique custom: they confirm children and give them Catholics, whether Roman or Orthodox.
-They call the sacrament of communion "Holy Eucharist" and believe that when the bread and wine are consecrated by a priest, they become the body and blood of Christ.
+It is worth mentioning that the Eastern Orthodox have a unique custom: they confirm children and give them communion, whether Roman Catholic or Orthodox.
+They call the sacrament of communion the "Holy Eucharist" and believe that when the bread and wine are consecrated by a priest, they become the body and blood of Christ.
 Most Protestants believe that the body and blood are represented only spiritually.
-Some of them consider communion to be a simple act of remembrance.
+Some of them consider communion to be simply an act of remembrance.

 The wedding.

-Catholics and the Eastern Orthodox Church perceive marriage as a sacrament.
-They support their belief by the presence of Jesus Christ at the wedding in Cana in Galilee, where He performed His first miracle.
-Protestants, without denying the importance of marriage, classify it as a ceremony or rite of lesser importance than the sacrament.
+Catholics and the Eastern Orthodox Church view marriage as a sacrament.
+They support their belief with the presence of Jesus Christ at the wedding at Cana in Galilee, where He performed His first miracle.
+Protestants, while not denying the importance of marriage, classify it as a ceremony or rite of lesser importance than the sacrament.

-By consecrating the union between man and woman, marriage sanctifies human love as well as the procreation and education of children.
-The churches have always felt that they had some involvement in education, both secular and religious.
-Many of them, especially the Catholic Church, are concerned to take care of this by maintaining their own very well-organized educational systems.
+By enshrining the union between a man and a woman, marriage sanctifies human love as well as the procreation and education of children.
+Churches have always believed they have a certain responsibility in matters of education, both secular and religious.
+Many of them, particularly the Catholic Church, are concerned with addressing this by maintaining their own highly organized educational systems.

-The Roman Church and the Orthodox Church are strict on divorce.
-The Roman Church forbids it, allowing the separation of husband and wife only for extreme reasons.
-Marriage can be invalidated by annulment, declaring it non-existent from the beginning.
+The Roman Church and the Orthodox Church are strict about divorce.
+The Roman Church prohibits it, allowing the separation of husband and wife only for extreme reasons.
+A marriage can be invalidated by annulment, declaring it nonexistent from the outset.

 Penance.

-Through this sacrament, the Christian confesses his sins and gains full forgiveness of his sins.
+Through this sacrament, the Christian confesses his sins and earns full forgiveness.
 This can be done for specific sins, as Catholics confess to a priest.
 Penance stems in part from Christ's healing ability.
 He performed his miracles not only to relieve those who were suffering, but also to demonstrate his mission on earth: to free humanity from sin.

 Penance involves two necessary acts: confession, accompanied by contrition or repentance, and absolution.
 Protestants emphasize repentance.
 Catholics, on the other hand, consider absolution to be of equal value.